AwsGeek/aws-services-scraper/README.md

 Interesting bits:
 * A periodic CloudWatch Event triggers a Lambda function that scrapes information from a web page, then uploads the information to an S3 bucket.
-* The S3 bucket triggers a Lambda function that uses SNS not notify subscribers of the updated information.
+* The S3 bucket triggers a Lambda function that uses SNS to notify subscribers of the updated information and provides the URL for the associated JSON file.
-* A Lambda Layer is used to consolidated shared dependences between multiple Lambda functions.
+* A Lambda Layer is used to consolidate shared dependences between multiple Lambda functions.
+This reduces the size of the Lambda packages and allows the functions to be developed and debugged in the Lambda console.
 * The Cloudformation stack has to be built in 2 steps.
 See NOTE below.

 TO BUILD: